this article, Best Top All Free Xbox 360 racing Games List Split Screen Multiplayer backward compatible with the steering wheel like Mario kart.

 Everyone will have their own Forza Motorsport 4 story, and while many might have similar tales, much of my journey through Turn 10’s fourth entry in its seminal racing series was in the 458 Italia, the luscious Ferrari that adorns the front cover.

 Xbox 360 Racing Games Like Mario Kart

-You’re screeching towards a rather terrifying-looking chicane at 180mph.
-The car movements, the V8 motor roars, and the trees, obstacles, and viewer stands either side of you form a messy grey blur.
+You’re screeching toward a rather terrifying-looking chicane at 180mph.
+The car movements, the V8 motor roars, and the trees, obstacles, and viewer standing on either side of you form a messy grey blur.

 You’ve played F1 2010 to death, though, so you’ll be fine; coming out the other side and nailing pole position is second nature to a seasoned driver such as yourself.

 You tap Y, activating that newfangled DRS that’s all the rage these days, and within seconds you’re bathing in a haze of dust kicked up from the gravel pit, the front of your car buried firmly in the tire wall.

 9. Sonic & SEGA All-Stars Racing Xbox 360